16 Visualizing univariate distributions

 library(ggplot2)

-Here, we are explicitly defining the bin width as 1 unit, and the range as 6.5 to 16.5 via the parameter breaks = seq(6.5,16.5,by=1).
-The color parameter specifies the outline color.
-To change the fill color use the fill parameter instead.
-In our example, we have one value that falls in the first bin (bin ranging from 6.5 to 7.5), another value that falls in the second bin (bin value ranging from 7.5 to 8.5) and so on up to the second to last bin which has 3 values falling in it (bin covering the range 14.5 to 15.5).
-No values fall in the 15.5 to 16.5 bin range.
+In our example, we have three values that fall in the first bin (bin ranging from 9.5 to 10.5), fourteen values that fall in the second bin (bin value ranging from 10.5 to 11.5) and so on up to the last bin which has four values falling in it (bin covering the range 19.5 to 20.5).

 We can modify the width of each bin.
 For example, to have each bin cover two units instead of one, type: